Hair Loss Treatment / Hair Growth Treatment - Adelaide

 Before & After

 Dr Rahma Targett is a General Practitioner(FRACGP), with a specialty in Cosmetic Medicine.
 She founded Advanced Cosmetic Medicine in 2016 and has since become well known as a trusted and in demand Cosmetic Physician in Adelaide.
 She has a Diploma in Dermoscopy and a Diploma in Aesthetic Medicine with the American Academy of Aesthetic Medicine.
 Dr Targett is a leader in her field and regularly attends Cosmetic conferences to keep up to date with modern aesthetic techniques.
 At advanced Cosmetic Medicine you can always be reassured that you will be welcomed and treated personally by Dr Rahma Targett.

 Do you have more question?
 Please contact usCONTACT US

 When Should I get Factor 4 Hair Loss Treatment?

 When we inject growth factors into the scalp, it has the effect of repairing and regenerating the hair follicles.
 The hair regrows from those follicles and becomes stronger and thicker.

-In our experience, we highly recommend that you start hair loss treatment as soon as possible, since this will give you a better response to the growth factors.
-Normally there treatment prices involves a series of six treatment, spaced one month apart.
+In our experience, we highly recommend that you start hair loss treatment as soon as possible since this will give you a better response to the growth factors.
+Normally the treatment involves a series of six treatment, spaced one month apart.

-How Does Factor 4 Autologous Serum Hair Loss Treatment Work?
+How Does Factor 4 Hair Loss Treatment Work?